photoprism/photoprism-docs/docs/user-guide/settings/advanced.md

 ### Disable ExifTool
 This option prevents the creation of `json` files with Exif data in `storage/sidecar`.
+Note that you must have Exiftool enabled to extract video metadata such as duration, resolution, and codec.

 The corresponding [config toggle](../../getting-started/config-options.md) is `PHOTOPRISM_DISABLE_EXIFTOOL`.